jxcore/jxcore/docs/plain/jxcore-feature-internal-recovery.markdown

 });

-// JXcore does not autorestart application if it dies under 5000 ms setTimeout(function () {
+// JXcore does not auto-restart application if it dies under 5000 ms setTimeout(function () {
     throw "";
 }, 5200);